 Big wild places and wildlife have always been close to my heart.
 Stretching over 3200 km, the Yellowstone to Yukon region is one of the most intact mountain ecosystems in the world.
 For nearly 25 years, Y2Y has been a global leader in large-landscape conservation, working with diverse partners to connect and protect wild lands, waters, and biodiversity over 1.3 million sqkm.
 Critical to its success are commitments to collaboration and evidence-based work, values I care about deeply.

-As Y2Y’s Conservation Scientist, and continuing my Liber Ero Fellowship, I will design, conduct, and communicate applied research to inform key issues across the Yellowstone to Yukon region.
+As Y2Y’s Conservation Scientist (and for the first year continuing my Liber Ero Fellowship), I will design, conduct, and communicate applied research to inform key issues across the Yellowstone to Yukon region.
 This includes strengthening existing partnerships – and forging new ones! – with academic, conservation, media, industry, and governance communities.

 Y2Y has a bold mission: To connect and protect habitat from Yellowstone to Yukon so that people and nature can thrive.
 I am excited to engage with partners to achieve it.